jfspencer/cordova-plugin-couchbase-lite/README.md

  code.
 This repo does not intend to provide improvements ahead of the main repository for the native code.
 This code will be manually updated as it is released from couchbase.

+ The native API was developed partially out of performance concerns with the REST server and also in preparation for Couchbase Lite 2.

 This project depends on